nchelluri/image-gallery/README.md

 - could show a loading icon on lightbox while image is loading
 - may want to tweak lightbox and button positioning so that the buttons always show up in the same spots in the viewport
 - no test coverage - could use something like QUnit at https://github.com/nchelluri/qsutil/tree/master/test or Mocha/Sinon

+### Acknowledgements
+The GIF used as the default loading indicator was generated using <a href="http://www.ajaxload.info">ajaxload.info</a> .
+Thank you to the people who run the site.
+I really like how I can download a free loading animation that I think looks good and weighs in at less than 2KB.
+Amazing.

+Minor side note, I have not come up with a reliable way to ensure that the loading GIF shows when the browser's cache is completely cold.
+I think that by the time even this tiny GIF served off of Google Drive's servers is finished loading for the first time by the browser, the API call to Flickr has come back with a response and rendering of the thumbnails is already underway or (even sometimes even complete).

 ### Contribution